 Since the 1920s, librarians have been advocating for the transformation into an intellectual academic discipline, which places the importance of neutrality and objectivity above those of ethical and moral considerations.
 Although alternative professional models were available, the library field’s desire for professional status led to the acceptance of a “scientific” path (Dick 3).
 The extreme end of this concept of neutrality places the librarian as a passive mediator, devoid of emotion but reflexively delivering information.
 In his seminal paper, Foskett stated that, “The librarian ought to vanish as an individual person, except in so far as his personality sheds light on the working of the library” (Foskett 10).
 This idea of the librarian as a neutral medium takes away the powerfulness of the lived experiences and learned knowledge of librarians.

-In addition, this move towards professionalism distances itself from the traditionally “female” traits that have defined the profession by avoiding female work, i.e., service positions.
+This move towards professionalism distances itself from the traditionally “female” traits that have defined the profession by avoiding female work, i.e., service positions.
 Technical and administrative positions continue to be filled by professional librarians, while reference and service jobs are now routinely being filled by paraprofessionals.
-In addition, the model in which the profession is based is “male”-gendered, though the foundations of librarianship are not: “The pursuit of the type of professionalism exhibited in the male fields is basically incompatible with the equitable sharing of resources” (Harris 875).
+Additionally, this model on which the profession is based is “male”-gendered, though the foundations of librarianship are not: “The pursuit of the type of professionalism exhibited in the male fields is basically incompatible with the equitable sharing of resources” (Harris 875).

-In reference services, the definition of “neutrality” has been used interchangeably with “objectivity” to indicate the librarian is providing information in a non-judgmental way, but neutrality also conveys a sense of unimportance.
+In reference services, the definition of “neutrality” has been used interchangeably with “objectivity” to indicate the librarian is providing information in a non-judgmental way, but neutrality also conveys a sense of unimportance or disinterest.
 Additionally, when librarians do not use their vast knowledge to assist patrons to the extent of their ability, passive librarianship becomes a hindrance to library users (McMenemy 180).

 Librarians have been publicly voicing dissent towards neutrality since at least the 1980s, when a number of radical librarians coming out of the climate of social upheaval in the 1960s-1970s began to call for a re-examination of the idea of library neutrality (Dick 220).
 Individuals have been writing on this topic for decades, but there is still a rift between “old-fashioned” librarians who desire a distant and professional objectivity and post-modern librarians who hope to bring an ethical edge to librarianship.
 In looking at the inherently political nature of libraries, the “non-neutrality” of neutrality, and the move towards ethical practice, this paper aims to address some of the faults of librarian neutrality and entice readers to begin thinking about the real role of libraries.